Static (DC Comics): Powers and abilities

 Static can use his powers in combination with items, like wire, assembled à la a cat's cradle, like the wire in filament in an Incandescent light bulb, to create powerful bursts of light, he calls "Nova Burst:, for the same tactical use like a flashbang grenade, to blind and disorientate opponents.
 Such a tactic is most effective against adversaries like Ebon (who is vulnerable to light), similar to his "Nova Ball", and against most people (save for the blind), but less-so against opponents like Aquamaria, whose body is transparent.
 Static can also use his powers to make bioelectric auras visible.

-Virgil Hawkins is a highly gifted student with a particular interest in the sciences.
+Virgil Hawkins is a gifted student with a particular interest in the sciences.
 He is a talented inventor and a natural strategist.
 Tim Drake has stated that Virgil's understanding of molecular and sub-atomic structures rivals the Flash.

 Static's body has been shown to automatically heal itself, even from what would otherwise be lethal wounds, when drawing in large amounts of energy from a nearby energy source and energy to matter conversion.

 Virgil also possesses an almost fanboyish knowledge of comic books, role playing games, pop culture, and science fiction.

 Following the events of "Flashpoint", Static is given a new flying disk that now contains a holographic interface and is capable of collapsing into separate pieces or re-configuring into various forms for various uses and applications.
 In addition to allowing Static to remain in contact with Hardware, the disk also displays charts and other information relevant to the mission at hand.
 Virgil has also begun using a three-piece, detachable Bō-staff, both activated-by—and used in conjunction with—his powers, for use in close-ranged fighting.